The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-A Bankrate survey found that over half of Americans — 58 percent — are uncomfortable with the amount of savings they have in their emergency fund.
+A Bankrate survey found that over half of U.S. adults— 57 percent — wouldn’t be able to cover $1,000 emergency expense using their savings.
 This can leave many searching for an emergency loan if an unexpected cost comes up.

-One of the first sources to consider when looking for an emergency loan is a bank or credit union.
-This is especially wise if you have a longstanding relationship, as history could mean more competitive rates and potentially better terms.
+One of the first sources to consider when looking for an emergency loan is a bank.
+This is especially wise if you have a longstanding relationship, as history could mean more competitive rates an potentially better terms.

 What to look out for

-The main benefit of signing off with a bank or credit union is the assurance of a reputable establishment and better rates if you have a history with the organization.
-Though, the funding timeline may be longer than if you secure a loan outside of traditional banks.
-This is also a great option for those that prefer a brick-and-mortar institution as many banks offer in-person assistance.
+The main benefit of signing off with a bank is the assurance of a reputable establishment and better rates if you have a history with the organization.
+Though, the funding timeline may be longer than if you secure a loan with an online lender.
+This is also a great option for those that prefer a brick-and-mortar institution, as many banks offer in-person assistance.